+Learn more about Judge Donovan Frank.
 This article was originally printed in the September 2012 issue of The Federal Lawyer and is used with permission.

-Click on a topic to learn more about people with developmental disabilities and some of the common issues that pose a threat to justice.
+Select a topic to learn more about people with developmental disabilities and some of the common issues that pose a threat to justice.